 Autosomal dominant osteopetrosis is the most common form of the disorder, affecting about 1 in 20,000 people.
 Autosomal recessive osteopetrosis is rarer, occurring in an estimated 1 in 250,000 people.

-Mutations in at least nine genes cause the various types of osteopetrosis.
-Mutations in the CLCN7 gene are responsible for about 75 percent of cases of autosomal dominant osteopetrosis, 10 to 15 percent of cases of autosomal recessive osteopetrosis, and all known cases of intermediate autosomal osteopetrosis.
-TCIRG1 gene mutations cause about 50 percent of cases of autosomal recessive osteopetrosis.
-Mutations in other genes are less common causes of autosomal dominant and autosomal recessive forms of the disorder.
-The X-linked type of osteopetrosis, OL-EDA-ID, results from mutations in the IKBKG gene.
+Variants (also called mutations) in at least eight genes cause the various types of osteopetrosis.
+Variants in the CLCN7 gene are responsible for about 75 percent of cases of autosomal dominant osteopetrosis, 10 to 15 percent of cases of autosomal recessive osteopetrosis, and all known cases of intermediate autosomal osteopetrosis.
+TCIRG1 gene variants cause about 50 percent of cases of autosomal recessive osteopetrosis.
+Variants in other genes are less common causes of autosomal dominant and autosomal recessive forms of the disorder.
 In about 30 percent of all cases of osteopetrosis, the cause of the condition is unknown.

 The genes associated with osteopetrosis are involved in the formation, development, and function of specialized cells called osteoclasts.
 These cells break down bone tissue during bone remodeling, a normal process in which old bone is removed and new bone is created to replace it.
 Bones are constantly being remodeled, and the process is carefully controlled to ensure that bones stay strong and healthy.